CLINICAL ADVANCED TRAINING

 - To extend the non-clinical skills need for consultant practice.

 The Northern School’s delivery of this part of the 2010 curriculum is an evolving project.
 Our one key aim is to make this a fair process.

 If you already have an Advanced ICM post then that year IS your Advanced year (or equivalent).
-The same applies to trainees who have been appointed to Advanced Pain / 12 months Research in JCUH/RVI and to anyone doing the 12 month Pre-hospital Emergency Medicine Care (OOPE) post at James Cook.
+The same applies to trainees who have been appointed to Advanced Pain / 12 months Research in JCUH/RVI.

 Where we have too many applicants for the number of posts in any subspecialty, there will be competitive interviews.

 Where you will go to do your module?
 You are NOT guaranteed any particular location for your Advanced Training Module.
-The Programme Director and Specialty Programme Coordinator will determine who goes where.
-No trainer can promise an ATM to a trainee!
+The TPD will determine who goes where.
+No trainer can promise an ATM to a trainee.

 Before you start your module.
 Once you have received notification from the TPD of your advanced module, you should think about contacting the College Tutor or Advanced Lead to discuss on-going projects, research and teaching opportunities that are taking place which you could start planning for once you start your module.

 You will need to demonstrate at ARCP that you used your Advanced module to enhance your non-clinical skills in that field.
-The panel will be looking at the non-clinical domains in your chosen Advanced Module in addition to your advanced clinical skills.
+The panel will be looking at your achievements in the non-clinical domains in your chosen Advanced Module in addition to your advanced clinical skills.
 This form MUST be completed with your Educational Supervisor at intervals until the end of your ATM.
 The final report must be emailed to your TPD for final comments.

 Advanced Modules offered in the Northern Region

 Attached is the most up to date list of ATMs available and where they are located.